mraible/mongock-docs/content/pages/runner.md

 | **transactionEnabled**              | Indicates the whether transaction is enabled.
 For backward compatibility, this property is not mandatory but it will in coming versions.
 It works together with the driver under the following agreement: Transactions are enabled only if the driver is transactionable and this field is `true` or not provided.
 If it's `false`, transactions are disabled and will throw an exception if this field is `true` and the driver is not transactionable.
 To understand what _transactionable_ means in the context of the driver and how to make a driver transactionable, visit the section [driver](/driver/)      | boolean | null |
 | **transactionStrategy**             | Dictates the transaction strategy. `CHANGE_UNIT` means each changeUnit(applied to deprecated changeLog as well) is wrapped in an independent transaction.`EXECUTION` strategy means that Mongock will wrap all the changeUnits in a single transaction.
 Note that Mongock higly recomend the default value, `CHANGE_UNIT`, as the `EXECUTION` strategy is unnatural and, unless it's really designed for it, it can cause some troubles along the way | String | `CHANGE_UNIT` |

- <p class="tipAlt">Note that each specific runner may add their own properties.</p>

-### Injecting components
-The previous section explains how to inject the configuration(properties), which are just data.
-However, we also need to inject some components to the runner.

-Depending on the runner, you have different components to inject(ApplicationContext, EventListener, etc.), but there is one that is always required: the [driver](/driver/).

-In a nutshell the driver is the component dealing with the persistent layer.
-Some of its responsabilities are: persist the migration history and the distributed lock.

-When using the **builder approach** you need to instanstiate the required driver and add it with the builder method `setDriver`.

-With the **properties approach** all this is hidden and managed by Mongock and you don't really need to do much, just making sure the driver has somehow(we explain in the driver section) access to the database connection.
-All this explain in the [driver section](/driver/).
-However,

-### Approaches

-Mongock provides two ways to setup the runner:
-- **Builder approach** which requires the user to set it up manually with a builder.
-While, at first this approach looks less convenient, provides a bit more control.
-For each runner type(standalone, spring, micronaut, etc.) Mongocks provides a specific class with a static method `builder()`.
-We get into more detail in each runner section.

-- **Properties approach:** This depends on the specific runner and the underlying framework, but basically means that with a few entries in the properties file and using the mechanisms provided by the framework, we have Mongock running smoothly.
-To ilustrate it, for example for Springboot, the developer only needs to add the Mongock configuration in the Springboot properties file and annotate the Springboot application class(or any configuration class) with `@EnableMongock`.

-<p class="tipAlt">Note that, regardless of the approach, <b>the runner is always built with a builder</b>.
-Sometimes manually by the user and sometimes, hidden by Mongock.</p>

 ------------------------------------------------